dnanexus/dxWDL/doc/Internals.md

 Sometimes, it is useful to be able to call existing DNAx applets.
 For example, an existing *dx:workflow* can be imported into WDL this way, without having to rewrite all the called applets.
-To achieve this, a compilation step called *Foreign Function Interface* (FFI) is implemented.
+To achieve this, a compilation step called *DX Native Interface* (DxNI) is implemented.

-FFI takes a platform path (project:folder) where the applets can be found.
+DxNI takes a platform path (project:folder) where the applets can be found.
 It generates a WDL header for each dx:applet, and writes these headers into a file.
 The WDL workflow imports this file, and can subsequentally call these applets.